 Here are a few ideas to strengthen rapport with remote employees.

-Plan for Effective Communication
+Plan for effective communication

 It’s easy for remote and on-site employees alike to feel lost in the shuffle if communication is flawed.

 Imperfect communication can arise for many reasons.
 It can come from a lack of team communication or a manager checking in too often.
-It can happen when remote workers are left out of impromptu discussions or when on-site workers are spending too much time in one-on-ones.
-Both isolation and micromanagement impact team performance.
+It can happen when remote workers are left out of impromptu discussions or when on-site workers are spending too much time in one-on-ones—both isolation and micromanagement impact team performance.

 That’s why it’s best to establish a consistent communication plan.
 And the sooner you develop a plan, the better.

 Furthermore, be proactive when plans change.
 Let people know when a meeting or call time needs to change ASAP.
 This is when tools like your team chat app come in handy.
 You can send a direct message or use their chat handle to notify them immediately.
-It’s important to show every team member that their time is appreciated and valuable.
+It’s important to show every team member that their time is appreciated and valued.

-Be Friendly and Considerate
+Be friendly and considerate

 In the case of remote employees, people often forget simple pleasantries, like saying “hello” in the morning or asking how someone’s weekend went before going straight to work.
 Reaching out to your remote teammates with a nice, “Hey!
 Hope your day is going well…” works wonders for morale compared to blunt requests like, “Do you have the report ready?”
-Friendly greetings help remote workers feel like they’re actual people, rather than faceless robots at the other end of your chat app.
+Friendly greetings help remote workers feel like they’re actual people, rather than faceless robots at the other end of an app.

 When it is time to get to those work requests, try mentioning time in your message.
 A few key phrases can let your remote colleague know you’re considering their workload when reaching out.
 Try these examples next time:

 - “Hi!
-When you have a moment could you send me that PDF?”
+When you have a moment, could you send me that PDF?”